ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 }
 ```

-:::warning
+:::caution
-Make sure that the versions in your `Podfile`, `build.gradle`, and `package.json` all match!
-Otherwise you will run into errors.
+Make sure that the versions in your `build.gradle` and `package.json` match!
+Otherwise you could run into errors.
 :::

 and include it via the [PortalBuilder.setPlugins()](../reference/android/portal-builder#setplugins) or [PortalBuilder.addPlugin()](../reference/android/portal-builder#addplugin) functions.